 About Michael Phillips

 When you call this office, you reach me — not an intake screener, not an assistant who passes you down the line.
-I'm Michael Phillips, a trial lawyer who has completed more than 100 jury trials to verdict — far more than most lawyers ever try.
+I'm Michael Phillips, a trial lawyer who has completed more than 100 jury trials to verdict in over 30 years of defense practice in California.
+That's a level of courtroom experience few DUI lawyers have, and it's exactly what creates leverage in cases where the State expects a quick plea.

 I built this practice on a simple idea: that someone facing a DUI deserves the same seriousness, preparation, and plain honesty I'd want for my own family.
 A DUI arrest tends to catch good people on an ordinary night, and the system that follows can feel overwhelming and impersonal.
 My job is to stand between you and that — to explain it clearly, take the worry off your shoulders where I can, and fight for the best result the facts allow.